adahera222/boatcraft/README.txt

 BOATCRAFT README:

+UPDATES:

+Memory leak seems to be resolved.
+Also PhotonView was responsible for the fresh install not working with multi-instantiation.
+Works now on either.
+Using legacy memory leak version though because the ocean settings are better.
+For some reason when you import the water across scenes it loses the scripted color settings.

+//note ignore all the errors in the console when you compile it should still work.
+There's like 80 errors or something.
+A bunch of them can be fixed just by updating the .active method (which changed in a Unity update) the others are small mistakes I haven't bothered fixing cause it doesn't crash.

+I'm using a version that had a memory leak a bit ago but that stopped.
+I might switch to a fresh install again later but I was having issues importing the ocean settings which looked really nice so I just am leaving it for now.
+DON'T DARE TOUCH ANY OF THE OLD ART ASSETS IT CAN LEAD TO HORRIFYING ERRORS.
+YOU HAVE BEEN WARNED.

 Developed on Unity 0.4.0.7f Pro version I'm not sure what the conflicts are so just use that version.

 IMPORTANT REFERENCES: